theramiyer/blog/content/post/2021/sexual-abuse-in-schools.md

 Movements such as #MeToo give the victims a voice.
 The movements help them realise that they are not alone.
 When they see thousands of victims coming out, they feel they could share their experience as well.

-I asked a friend what she thinks about this question, and she said:
+I asked a friend what she thought about this question, and she said:

 > I think there's 3 reasons why someone who's been a victim of sexual assault doesn't come forward in most cases.
 >